canonical/operator/docs/tutorial/from-zero-to-hero-write-your-first-kubernetes-charm/write-scenario-tests-for-your-charm.md

     monkeypatch.setattr('charm.MetricsEndpointProvider', Mock())
     monkeypatch.setattr('charm.GrafanaDashboardProvider', Mock())

-    # Use scenario.Context to declare what charm we are testing.
+    # Use testing.Context to declare what charm we are testing.
-    # Note that Scenario will automatically pick up the metadata from
+    # Note that the test framework will automatically pick up the metadata from
     # your charmcraft.yaml file, so you typically could just do
-    # `ctx = scenario.Context(FastAPIDemoCharm)` here, but the full
+    # `ctx = testing.Context(FastAPIDemoCharm)` here, but the full
     # version is included here as an example.
-    ctx = scenario.Context(
+    ctx = testing.Context(
         FastAPIDemoCharm,
         meta={
             'name': 'demo-api-charm',